quipucords/quipucords-ui/CONTRIBUTING.md

 All development work should be handled through GitHub's fork and pull workflow.

 #### Setting up a pull request
-When multiple developers are contributing features development pull requests (PRs) should be opened against the `dev` branch.
-PRs directly to `main` are discouraged, however, exceptions are allowed as long updates to `main` are also rebased against the `dev` branch.
+When multiple developers are contributing features, development pull requests (PRs) should be opened against the `dev` branch.
+PRs directly to `main` are discouraged, Exceptions are allowed, but it is important to ensure that updates to the `main` branch are also rebased against the `dev` branch.

 > If your pull request work contains any of the following warning signs
 >  - out of sync commits (is not rebased against the `base branch`)